 If you want to learn to type, or if you type with one or two fingers (the "hunt & peck" method), or you are consistently searching for letters and numbers, this class will provide you with the basic knowledge and navigational experience needed to master a keyboard.
 Basic typing skills directly influence one’s ability to interact with all types of computers and texting devices and may improve your future job marketability.

-The course introduces students to basic computer and laptop understanding and concepts.
-Students learn basic keyboard, mouse and Windows functions.
-Topics also cover computer and laptop components, the Control Panel, Computer, the Start button, and creating, deleting, and managing folders and files.
-Laptop must be supplied by the student.
+The course introduces students to the PC to improve basic understanding for beginners.
+Students learn basic computer history, keyboard, mouse, and Microsoft Windows Operating System functions and Internet navigation.
+Topics cover hardware versus software components and includes topics such as the Control Panel, Computer, the Start button menu and managing folders and files.
 No computer skills needed.